orbkit/orbkit/doc/tutorials/vis.rst

 ............

-To get a rough overview over the shape of the quantities computed, you can use a simple interface to mayavi_.
+To get a rough overview over the shape of the quantities computed, you can use a simple interface to Mayavi_.
 Although, no output file is created with that option, you can combine it with other output options, e.g., ``--otype=vmd``.

 .. code-block:: bash